 What is This Grip Good For?

-This grip can be useful in forcing you to tuck your elbows more on the bench press, drawing more power from your triceps.
+This grip can force you to tuck your elbows more on the bench press, drawing more power from your triceps.
 As well, having a thumbless grip forces you to keep the barbell stacked over your forearm, keeping your wrist in a better position.

 How to Use This Grip?